denten-books/plain-text/1-metaphor.md

 It describes, in its own words, "an electronic library metaphor," which
 includes:

-> a shared books with database metaphor, a reference books metaphor, and a
+> a shared books with data base metaphor, a reference books metaphor, and
-> card catalog metaphor in one system that allows large object oriented data
+> a card catalog metaphor in one system that allows large object oriented data
 > bases to be organized and accessed in an exclusive environment and in
 > addition allows access to screen icons, creates a visual hierarchy of
 > related and shared objects, and allows mutually exclusive access to the